ttu/json-flatfile-datastore/README.md

 #### Delete

 `DeleteItem` and `DeleteItemAsync` will remove the item that matches the key.
-Method returns true if item is found and deleted with the key.
+The method returns true if the item is found and deleted with the key.

 ```csharp
 // Sync